thecornisians/portfolio/posts/binarysearch.md

 &ensp;

 An algorithm is a set of instructions for accomplishing a task similar to following a cooking recipe.
 Binary search is a searching algorithm designed for sorted array or list.
-Binary search efficiently narrows down the search space by repeatedly dividing our search interval in half until we locate the position of the element we are searching for.
+It efficiently narrows down the search space by repeatedly dividing our search interval in half until we locate the position of the element we are searching for.
 It is important to note that binary search can only be used effectively when the list or array is sorted.
 If the element is present in the list, binary search will reveal the position of the element; otherwise, it will indicate that the element is not in the sorted list.

 &ensp;